 Boaties are reminded that it is a legal requirement to display Navigation lights during the hours of darkness.
 This includes an all-round white light when anchoring.
-Night navigation also introduces many other hazards, if on the water during the hours of darkness you also need at least 2 forms of navigation aid, ideally radar and then plotter/sounder etc.
+Night navigation also introduces many other hazards, if on the water during the hours of darkness you also need at least two forms of navigation aid, ideally radar and then plotter/sounder etc. Moving map GPS plotters should never be relied on as the only source of navigation at night.
+Plotters are subject to error and do not show movable objects (such as other boats) that may be in your path.